Watch Klay Thompson's Incredible Pass To Andrew Wiggins

 Thompson led the fast break, and dished out a behind-the-back pass to Wiggins, who scored and drew the foul.

-Thompson had been questionable for the game, but was in the starting lineup.
+After being questionable for the game, Thompson was in the starting lineup and had 15 points, two rebounds and six assists.

-The five-time All-Star had missed over two seasons of action due to injures, before returning back to the team earlier this month.

-Right now, the Warriors are the second seed in the Western Conference with a 34-13 record.

 Related stories on NBA basketball